 Should I sell my house now?

-Traditionally, the return from the summer holidays and back to school coincides with people putting their homes on the market, hoping to sell before Christmas.
-But with a global pandemic and a UK recession, is this really the time to be moving house?
+Traditionally, Spring is one of the best times to put your home on the market.
+But with a global pandemic and UK wide lockdown, is this really the time to be moving house?

 A good time for sellers